Kahama, Tanzania

 Kahama is a town in north-western Tanzania.
 The town serves as the headquarters of Kahama Urban District.

 Geography

 Kahama is located in the Kahama District of the Shinyanga Region, approximately 109 km, by road, south-west of Shinyanga where the regional headquarters are located.
 The town is approximately 536 km, by road, north-west of Dodoma, the capital of Tanzania.

 Population

-As of January 2006, the population of Kahama was estimated at 36,000.
+As of August 2022, the population of Kahama was 453,654.

 Places of interest

-The following nine placed of interest are in or near the town:
+The following nine places of interest are in or near the town: